terhorst/scrm.github.io/_posts/2014-10-22-R-Package-released.md

 ---
 layout: post
 category : release
-tagline: Version 1.3 released. tags : [release, v1.3]
+tagline: R Package released on CRAN tags : [release, R, CRAN]
 ---

 Since yesterday, there also is an R Version of _scrm_